thesponge/kep-backend/README.md

   * Polymorphic has-and-belongs-to-many for cases where 2 records are each related to a third one with which they each have the relation explained above ^
   * Polymorphic has-many-though for cases related to the one above but where the join table contains extra data and has to be directly accessed.

-##What's planned
+##What's there
   * Automatic match making functionality
-  * Ranking/comment system
   * User notifications
-  * Consume ownCloud's API in order to populate the interface with some of its features (Ember -> Rails -> ownCloud -> Rails -> Ember), such as: files, calendars, contacts ( *DAV)
+  * Workflow for both assignments and resources, with the ability to choose priorities on different levels

+###What's to come
+  * Deployment with docker
+  * Search and filtering functionality
   * OAuth integration for more providers
-  * Search and filtering functionality